igvteam/igv-reports/README.md

 **Arguments:**
 * Required
     * __sites__   VCF, BED, MAF, BEDPE, or generic tab delimited file of genomic variant sites.
 Tabix indexed files are supported and strongly recommended for large files.
-    * __fasta__   Reference fasta file; must be indexed.
+    * __--fasta__   Reference fasta file; must be indexed.
 This argument should be ommited if --genome is used, otherwise it is required.
+    * __--genome__  An igv.js genome identifier (e.g. hg38).
+If supplied fasta, ideogram, and the default annotation track for the specified genome will be used.*

 * The arguments _begin_, _end_, and _sequence_ are required for a generic tab delimited __sites__ file.
     * __--begin__ INT.
 Column of start chromosomal position for __sites__ file.
 Used for generic tab delimited input.